certtools/intelmq/docs/user/eventdb.rst

 All elements of this SQL file can be adapted and extended before running the SQL file against a database, especially the indexes.

-Having an `events` table as outlined in the SQL file, IntelMQ's PostgreSQL Output bot can write all received events into this database table.
+Having an `events` table as outlined in the SQL file, IntelMQ's :ref:`intelmq.bots.outputs.sql.output` Output Bot can write all received events into this database table.

 This events table is the core of the so-called EventDB and also required by all other sections of this document.